-Although my first incursion into science involved chasing frogs and inventorying amphibians in a river canyon near Guadalajara, Mexico, I have long ago shifted my focus to other areas of environmental studies.
-I’m presently interested in tropical forest mosaics and multifunctional landscapes, especially in frontier areas, e.g. the land surrounding / in natural (protected) areas, where I can engage with rural communities and enjoy the beauty of human-natural landscapes.
+Although my first incursion into science involved surveying amphibians in a river canyon near Guadalajara, Mexico, I have long ago shifted my focus to other areas of environmental studies.
+I’m presently interested in tropical forest mosaics and multifunctional landscapes, especially in the agro-forest frontier of natural (protected) areas.
+I enjoy engaging with rural communities and wandering across natural-human landscapes.

-Some side notes: I greatly enjoy visiting and have worked for botanic gardens.
-I’m fascinated by plants, insects and good-smelling soils.
-I'm learning how to conduct action research.
-I find transdisciplinarity, e.g. science and art collaborations, inspiring and necessary.
-On occasssions, I still chase frogs and amphibians.
+As a side note: I greatly enjoy visiting and working for botanic gardens.
+I’m fascinated by plants, insects and compost, and I'm learning about action research.
+I find transdisciplinarity as well as science and art collaborations, inspiring and necessary.
+On occasssions, I still chase amphibians.